lorenzo-rovigatti/comp_bio_notes/all_atom.md

    2. The positions and velocities are updated according to Newton's equations.
 4. The simulation stops when some condition is met (*e.g.* number of steps run).

-The following snippet shows a pseudo-code implementation of foregoing algorithm:
+The following snippet shows a pseudo-code implementation of the foregoing algorithm:

 :::{code} pseudocode
 :label: code:MD_simple